-BIRTH is a natural process that women have been doing for thousands of years, its an immense time of joy and excitement for not only the woman and her partner but their family and friends too.
+BIRTH is a natural process that women have been doing for thousands of years, it is an immense time of joy and excitement for not only the woman and her partner but their family and friends too.
 When a new life comes in to world we are truly blessed as individuals, couples and families.
 Children are precious gifts that bring us so much joy and happiness, and of course the odd sleepless night.
 You could say that being a mother is the greatest job in the world and I would definitely agree!

 There’s nothing like the feeling you get when you hold your newborn baby in your arms and you get to meet the tiny person you have been nurturing for so many months.
 Sometimes however birth isn’t like the books say, it doesn’t follow the birth plan you have prepared and I was one of those ‘sometimes’.